-I've coached thousands of individuals who are looking to look, feel and perform better.
+I've coached thousands of individuals who want to look, feel and perform better.
 Based on my experience, your goals and your "So That" will keep you motivated and focused throughout the journey.
-Having a big enough reason will help you make each and every choice you have to helping you reach your desired goals and lifestyle.
+Having a big enough reason will help you make each and every choice count on your journey to reaching your desired goals and lifestyle.